-The proposed small-scale amendment would increase the amount of commercially designated land available to further meet the goal of meeting or exceeding the amount of land required to accommodate anticipated growth.
-Additionally, the property is underutilized land in the Suburban Development Area which has access to centralized water.
-Development of this site is considered infill development.
-Thus, the proposed amendment is consistent with FLUE Objective 1.6 and Policy 1.1.21.
+The proposed small-scale amendment would increase the amount of commercially designated land available to further the goal of meeting or exceeding the amount of land required to accommodate anticipated growth.
+Additionally, the property is underutilized land in the Suburban Development Area which has access to centralized water and sewer.
+Development of this site is considered infill development, defined in the 2045